jn89b/aircraft_sim/docs/coordinates.md

-#  How do the Coordinates work in Simulation
+# How do the coordinates work in Simulation

-- Terrain specified with bounds from min lat, min lon to max lat and max lon
+- If utilizing terrain with the global planner the terrain must be instianted first
-- From there derive cartesian coordinates
+- From there the global planner will take in the terrain information
-- Global planner will utilize offset
+- Planning from the global planner will be planned in its own reference frame of 0,0 to the maximum bounds of the terrain map

-When SAS is utilized, any position from its map will be queried to
+- Once the global planner returns the path, a conversion must be made to switch from the global planner coordinate frame to the terrain coordinate frame, this can be done by utilizing the DataParser class method "format_traj_data_with_terrain"

 ## Procedure to set up environment

 - Load the terrain
 - Load the obstacles
 - Load radars
 - Create graph and: